Jscherbe/frontend/site/pages/guide/theming.md

 **Cons:** Tedious to manage imports; requires configuring each module individually if you want to change defaults.

 ### 3. The "Hub" Pattern (Recommended)
 This is the standard way to build a theme with @ulu/frontend.
-You create a single local file (e.g., `_ulu.scss`) that configures the library and then forwards it.
-This allows you to import your configured version of the library anywhere in your project using a single namespace.
+The library's main entry point (`@ulu/frontend/scss`) acts as a "hub" that forwards all modules with a `ulu.` prefix.

+You can import this directly, or (as we recommend) create a local proxy file to simplify your imports.

 ## Understanding Namespacing